xogroup/bunnybus/API.md

  * `globalExchange` - value of the exchange to transact through for message publishing.
 This is the default used when one is not provided as an within the `options` for any `BunnyBus` methods that supports one transactionally.
 Defaults to `default-exchange`. *[string]* **Optional**
  * `prefetch` - value of the maximum number of unacknowledged messages allowable in a channel.
 Defaults to `5`. *[number]* **Optional**

-Note that updates in the options directed at changing connection string will not take affect immediately.  `_closeConnection()`](#_closeConnectioncallback) needs to be called manually to invoke a new connection with new settings.
+Note that updates in the options directed at changing connection string will not take affect immediately.  [`_closeConnection()`](#_closeConnectioncallback) needs to be called manually to invoke a new connection with new settings.

   ```Javascript
   const BunnyBus = require('bunnybus');